Trade directory · Detroit metro · Michigan

 Insurance Minimums

-Michigan requires $50,000 property damage coverage for residential builders.
-General liability insurance recommended minimum $300,000.
+Michigan requires minimum $20,000 property damage coverage for contractors.
+General liability insurance recommended minimum $300,000 per occurrence.
 Workers compensation required if employing others.
-Bonding required for some municipalities.
+Detroit may require higher minimums for city contracts.

 § C · Path to license